Estate Planning Lawyers Serving Cherry Hill and Linwood, NJ

 Every adult should have an estate plan in place – even those who are young and healthy.
 It is a way to provide loving guidance to those who care about you if you should die or become disabled.
 New Jersey probate law is simple – a few written instruments ensure that your chosen representative, rather than a stranger (or the court), directs your health care and the management of your property in the event that you die or become incapacitated.
-At Rice & Quattrone, PC, our estate planning lawyers help clients in New Jersey and the greater Philadelphia metro area develop uniquely suitable plans.
+At Rice & Quattrone, our elder law and estate planning attorneys help clients in New Jersey and the greater Philadelphia metro area develop estate plans tailored to their needs.

-Contact our Cherry Hill or Linwood office to schedule a consultation with an attorney.
-In order to use this initial visit as effectively as possible, we ask that you prepare by printing out an estate plan questionnaire and bringing the completed form with you to our meeting.
+We have two offices in New Jersey for your convenience: Cherry Hill and Linwood.
+To make the most of this initial visit, please prepare by printing an estate plan questionnaire and bringing the completed form to our meeting.
 At this initial visit, we will assess your situation and tell you exactly how much it will cost to provide you with a comprehensive estate plan.

 Documents we may recommend include the following:

-• A legal New Jersey or Pennsylvania will: Your will designates your personal representative/executor and directs the disposition of your property, heirlooms and keepsakes.
+• A legal will in New Jersey or Pennsylvania will designate your personal representative/executor and direct the disposition of your property, heirlooms, and keepsakes.
 An estate planning attorney from our firm will draft a will that clearly states your intent and is secure from will contests.
-If you have children, your will designates a guardian for the children in the event that you are not able to care for them yourself.
+If you have children, you will designate a guardian for them in the event that you are not able to care for them yourself.

 • A durable power of attorney: A durable power of attorney allows your designated representative to manage your financial affairs if you become incapacitated.